-When possible, distribute the agenda before the meeting to provide committee members with a clear set of expectations so they arrive at the meeting ready to work.
+When possible, distribute the agenda before the meeting to provide committee members with clear expectations, so they arrive ready to work.

 Many meetings can and should be completed in one hour.
 See page 13 for a typical format for a one-hour meeting.